Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 Search Ad Headline: "Stop Renting Customers - The Brand Velocity Audit."

 Keep the "scent" alive.
-The user searched because of the specific message they saw.
-Repeat that message in the text ad to confirm they are in the right place.
-This is how view-through attribution actually converts—the brand impression primes them, the search ad closes them.
+The user searched because of a specific message they saw.
+Repeat that message in the text ad to confirm they're in the right place.
+That's how view-through attribution actually converts.
+The brand impression primes them.
+The search ad closes them.

 Use dynamic creative optimization principles here too.
 Test multiple headline variations that match your different user-generated content (UGC) ads and brand campaigns.
 Run proper creative testing frameworks on your search copy.